 My family loves bananas; we eat two bunches a week, so it’s rare we have overly ripe, darkly spotted bananas around for baking.
 Last week, we overbought just so we could make banana bread.
 I love the below recipe because the bread comes out very moist, yet dense, with just the right amount of banana flavor complemented with chocolate chips.
-But it never bakes right.
-The center is never cooked through in the given amount of time and adding time makes the edges too brown and dry.

 I have no idea where I found this recipe.
 It’s scribbled on white printer paper in barely legible handwriting.

 - 1/2 teaspoon salt

 - 2 large eggs